 The Auburn University College of Veterinary Medicine is dedicated to providing high quality educational programming in animal care and technology to the veterinary and animal health community.
 Programs are offered for veterinarians, veterinary technicians, breeders, owners and trainers, ranging in a wide variety of topics.

-The Auburn University College of Veterinary Medicine will be offering stand-alone Pharmacy Courses during the remainder of 2015.
-These courses will be held both “live” at the College of Veterinary Medicine and via “live webinar” simultaneously.
+The Auburn University College of Veterinary Medicine will be offering stand-alone Pharmacy Webinar Courses.
 The courses offered meet the two-hour pharmacy requirement set forth by the Alabama State Board of Veterinary Medical Examiners.
-Participants will have to take and pass a quiz to receive credit for the continuing education course.
-For those participating via webinar, login instructions and materials will be sent 24-48 hours in advance of the course.
-The courses and dates offered follows:
+These courses are available on-demand and participants will have to take and pass a quiz to receive credit for the continuing education course.
+Continuing education certificates will be available for download immediately upon completion of course.

 The Practitioner Sabbatical Program at the Auburn University College of Veterinary medicine is a unique program offered to veterinarians interested in continuing education in a particular specialty area in an effort to develop improved skills and knowledge.